 The bill S. 269 aims to enhance security measures in public school districts in South Carolina that have more than fifteen thousand students.
-It allows these districts to employ security personnel licensed as a proprietary security business, provided they obtain the necessary licensure and comply with existing regulations.
-The bill emphasizes that while school districts can enhance security through these measures, they must still utilize school resource officers as mandated by law.
+It allows these districts to employ security personnel who are licensed as a proprietary security business, enabling them to be armed or have arrest authority on school premises.
+The bill stipulates that while these security personnel can enhance safety, they cannot replace the role of school resource officers, who must still be utilized as mandated by law.
+Additionally, the bill outlines the requirements for public school districts to obtain proprietary security business licensure and comply with existing regulations.

 Statutes affected: 01/28/2025: 59-19-275, 40-18-60, 40-18-80, 40-18-140